Hunting: Indian and Eastern religions

 Hindu scriptures describe hunting as an occupation, as well as a sport of the kingly.
 Even figures considered divine are described to have engaged in hunting.
-One of the names of the god Shiva is Mrigavyadha, which translates as "the deer hunter" (mriga means deer; vyadha means hunter).
+One of the names of the god Shiva is Mrigavyadha (deer-slayer).
 The word Mriga, in many Indian languages including Malayalam, not only stands for deer, but for all animals and animal instincts (Mriga Thrishna).
 Shiva, as Mrigavyadha, is the one who destroys the animal instincts in human beings.
 In the epic Ramayana, Dasharatha, the father of Rama, is said to have the ability to hunt in the dark.
 During one of his hunting expeditions, he accidentally killed Shravana, mistaking him for game.
 During Rama's exile in the forest, Ravana kidnapped his wife, Sita, from their hut, while Rama was asked by Sita to capture a golden deer, and his brother Lakshman went after him.
 According to the Mahabharat, Pandu, the father of the Pandavas, accidentally killed the sage Kindama and his wife with an arrow, mistaking them for a deer.

 Jainism teaches followers to have tremendous respect for all of life.
 Prohibitions for hunting and meat eating are the fundamental conditions for being a Jain.

 Buddhism's first precept is the respect for all sentient life.
 The general approach by all Buddhists is to avoid killing any living animals.
 Buddha explained the issue by saying "all fear death; comparing others with oneself, one should neither kill nor cause to kill."

 In Sikhism, only meat obtained from hunting, or slaughtered with the Jhatka is permitted.
 The Sikh gurus, especially Guru Hargobind and Guru Gobind Singh were ardent hunters.
 Many old Sikh Rehatnamas like Prem Sumarag, recommend hunting wild boar and deer.
-However, among modern Sikhs, the practise of hunting has died down; some even saying that all meat is forbidden.
+However, among modern Sikhs, the practice of hunting has died down; some even saying that all meat is forbidden.